webappmet/boatline/README.md

 You are allowed to copy assets from Colourline and other stuff, just make it look good and make it super useable

+Q: Will there be an induvivual task?
+A: Nope, that was only last year

 Q: We made a list of tickets fronted but the task does not really expect it, should we make
+A: Woops forgot to ask i dunno